trygvea/face-best/README.md

 * Speed up figures

 * Phase 0:
-    - learn linear regression of facial landmarks to quality
+    - learn linear regression of facial landmarks to quality?
         - Check out https://machinelearningmastery.com/regression-tutorial-keras-deep-learning-library-python/
     - Decide on simple, phase0 result metric
-    - Visualise result
+    - Visualize result
-        - TODO

 * Phase 1-n:
+    - get hold of full MS-celeb - (if we are learning something)
     - save intermediate qualities for faster cycling
     - Use 68-point landmarks (in stead of 5)
     - Deeper quality metrics.
 Example
         - Compare only with best 20% of ohher faces
         - should use (mean - stddev) when comparing own and others.
+    - Try to keep more than one embedding for better results!
+        - Keep one for each age!

-* Make unit tests
+* Unit tests